5 Essential Tips to Remain Productive at the Home-Office

-- Define Your Workspace, and Do Your Best to Make it Appealing to Your Chi
+1. Define Your Workspace, and Do Your Best to Make it Appealing to Your Chi

 If not, put some time and effort into creating the space that is going to bring out your inner CEO.
 De-clutter scraps of paper.
 Purchase a small plant that provides comfort, but doesn’t distract like a view out of the window might.
-Establish a nook away from the area of the home that is meant for lounging, and create a stark aesthetic dichotomy between the two that establishes work time from play time.
+Establish a nook away from the area of the home that is meant for lounging, and create a stark aesthetic dichotomy between the two that establishes work time from playtime.

-- Don’t Let Home Tasks and Work Tasks Intertwine Themselves
+2. Don’t Let Home Tasks and Work Tasks Intertwine Themselves

 Making a home into an office requires more than the physical process of re-arranging and separating the living room from the study.
-The proximity of your home life and work life is inseparable, so you have to be prepared to create a mental barrier in addition to the physical ones.
+The proximity of your home life and work life is integral, so you have to be prepared to create a mental barrier in addition to the physical ones.

 For anybody who works remotely, especially those who don’t have any colleagues within their daily work sphere, it’s easy to feel isolated.
-If you do your work remotely, make the effort to stay in contact through forms of communication aside from e-mail.
+If you do your work remotely, make an effort to stay in contact through forms of communication aside from e-mail.

-It’s tempting to bury ourselves in the monotonous routine of our work, churning out project after project without stopping to ensure that we are delivering the freshest, highest-quality product to benefit our clients and our own professional future.
+It’s tempting to bury ourselves in the monotonous routine of our work, churning out project after project without stopping to ensure that we are delivering the freshest, highest-quality product to benefit our clients and our professional future.
 Remaining conscious of and avoiding the creative and professional rut that emerges from a lack of professional communication and collaboration is one way to stave off professional stagnation and a decline in the quality of your work.

-- Don’t Take the Easy Way Out
+4. Don’t Take the Easy Way Out

-On that note, give yourself a static number of sick days per year that is on-par with the typical work environment, and stick to that allotment.
-Figuring out when you are really sick and just not feeling like a worker bee is a matter of trial and error.
+On that note, give yourself a static number of sick days per year that is on par with the typical work environment, and stick to that allotment.
+Figuring out when you are sick and just not feeling like a worker bee is a matter of trial and error.
 Get your butt out of bed, get some coffee in your system, have your breakfast, and give it a go.
 If you’re still hacking all over the keyboard and sniffling through attempts to speak with clients, perhaps one of those sick days is worth spending.
 That said, don’t just roll onto the other side of the bed and waste a day of productivity on a whim.
 Your bank account will suffer, as will your professional reputation and prospects, so keep this in mind before calling the home-office to let them know you can’t make it in.

-- Find the Healthy Balance
+5. Find the Healthy Balance